BY REFRAMING OUR AESTHETIC VISION, WE CAN DECOLONIZE WHAT WE DEEM ASPIRATIONAL

 How?

-we hope to develop a shoppable marketplace showcasing fashion, beauty, and lifestyle brands founded by people of color. our vision is for a purpose-driven and community-oriented space that operates outside of the existing retail system. our goals include:
+we aim to showcase the work of creators of color and center their perspectives across fashion, beauty, and lifestyle. our vision is for a purpose-driven and community-oriented space that operates outside of the existing retail system. long-term goals include:

 utilizing a marketplace model to offer better sales terms to brands and to empower creators of color to uplift one another, rather than compete with each other for shelf space (the wholesale system is broken)

-to bring this to life, we’ll need your support. follow us on social and sign up below to subscribe to our newsletter.
+to bring this to life, we’ll need your support. follow us on social and subscribe to our newsletter.